HDPlex H3v3

 Processor: Intel Core i3-9300T

 Motherboard The motherboard is a Mini ITX 12V input (not ATX) unit, and it is packed with components.
-It came with an old (2018) BIOS, so I had to borrow an i3-8350K from another board upgrade this one to support the i3-9300T.
+It came with an old (2018) BIOS, so I had to borrow an i3-8350K from another board to upgrade this one to support the i3-9300T.

 Note the location of the DIMM sockets.
 I used VLP DIMMs to clear the heat pipes, and they were a pain in the ass to obtain.